dhdhagar/696ds-unity-assignment/README.md

-# Spring 2024 UMass COMPSCI 696DS Homework 1
+# Spring 2025 UMass COMPSCI 696DS Homework 1
-Getting familiar with the shared Unity cluster is the first step in your journey to a succesful project.
+This assignment is designed to familiarize you with the shared Unity cluster, which is the first step in your journey to a successful project.
-Knowledge of the proper usage and etiquets is important for avoiding improper usage that many interfere with other cluster users.
+Knowledge of proper usage and etiquette is important for avoiding actions that interfere with other cluster users.

-Please carefully read the following instructions and the linked documentation webpages.
+Please carefully read the following instructions and the linked documentation.
 Happy 696DS!

 ## Setup
 0. You should have obtained your Unity account by now.
 If not please follow the steps on [this page](https://docs.unity.rc.umass.edu/documentation/getting-access/) listed under "Accounts for Students".
-Your PI is `pi_dhruveshpate_umass_edu`.
+Your PI is `pi_wenlongzhao_umass_edu`.
 1. Connect to the Unity GPU cluster: https://docs.unity.rc.umass.edu/documentation/connecting/ssh/.
 2. Change to your home directory: `cd ~`.
 This directory, `/home/<username>`, is on a slow HDD and should have 50GB of space.